pathable/supermodel/README.md

               | |
               |_|

-Supermodel is a small extension for tracking collections, models and their associations with [Backbonejs][backbone].
+Supermodel is a small extension for tracking collections, models, and their associations with [Backbonejs][backbone].

 *Note: This is alpha software.
 A similar version has been used at pathable for quite some time but your milage may vary.*

-#Model
+# Model

 `Supermodel.Model` is an extension of `Backbone.Model` that handles the tracking and creation of individual models.

-##Tracking
+## Model Tracking

 In large applications there are often multiple model objects representing the same server object.
 This can cause synchronization problems and cause the